Servants of the Holy Family

-For the perpetuating of the Holy Sacrifice of the Mass and for serving at the Holy Altar, SHF has, since its inception, prepared men for the priesthood.
-The traditional program combines the minor seminary and major seminary curriculum and encompasses high school courses, philosophy and theology.

-The imparting of traditional Catholic doctrine and morals is accomplished mainly through sermons.
-SHF has a sermon program which began in the 1970s.
-Recordings of sermons were first distributed using cassette tapes and then compact discs, but are now available on their website since 2002.
-SHF makes additional sources of doctrine and morals available on their website, such as live stream of Masses and ceremonies in the chapel, daily saints' biographies, social media videos, seasonal sermons, unpublished sermons from their archives, spiritual booklets, online classes, and links to saint's videos, through an annual membership.
-Their spiritual messages highlight features according to the liturgical days, and prayer intentions can also be sent.

-To further assist in explaining the truths of the Church, SHF has been active in catechetical work using the Internet to reach people domestically and internationally.
-SHF popularized the use of the Fr.
-Connell edition of the Baltimore Catechism #3 and created the Kindle version of it.
-They have produced an online series of talks about the Catholic Faith which is based on the Baltimore Catechism.

-SHF publishes a Liturgical Calendar which gives the accurate daily schedule of the Church’s worship throughout the year and includes devotional art and a mini-catechism section with prayers.

-SHF recorded a compact disc of inspirational Gregorian chant and polyphonic music intended to enhance appreciation of the Sacred Liturgy in the Church.

 History

-Besides its internal life as a religious community and its apostolic work, SHF has been involved with other Church issues.
+SHF was founded in 1977 on the feast of the Holy Family and was placed under the patronage of Jesus, Mary, and Joseph.
+The community has been located in Colorado since February 1977.
+The motherhouse with its chapel is situated on ten acres of land south of the Black Forest near the city of Colorado Springs, Colorado.

+Their stated purpose is "to aspire after and achieve by the grace of God the sanctification of its members and the salvation of souls through their prayers, sacrifices and apostolate".
+It intends to accomplish this chiefly by attachment to the Holy Sacrifice of the traditional Latin Mass and to the Roman Breviary.
+They allow the public to attend many of their liturgical ceremonies.

 In 1983, SHF was contacted by Archbishop Marcel Lefebvre, superior of the Society of Saint Pius X (SSPX), and Father Clarence Kelly, who had recently been separated from the SSPX with eight other priests.
 Lefebvre was seeking help because of this division and other internal problems in the SSPX.
 Kelly was looking for mediation between his group and the SSPX.
 SHF assisted both during these negotiations.

-SHF met In 1989 at the Vatican with Augustin Cardinal Mayer, first president of the Pontifical Commission Ecclesia Dei.
+SHF met in 1989 at the Vatican with Augustin Cardinal Mayer, first president of the Pontifical Commission Ecclesia Dei.
 Subsequently, Cardinal Mayer appointed then-Archbishop (later Cardinal) J. Francis Stafford of Denver as his representative to visit SHF, have meetings with them and report back to the Commission.
 In 2008, Cardinal Darío Castrillón Hoyos, then president of the Pontifical Commission Ecclesia Dei, appointed Bishop James D. Conley as the Commission's Special Delegate to SHF from the Vatican.